My Life is My Message & Sai Baba

 Better to practice silence and appear wise than to give discourses and prove you are not.
 (In view of the many thousands of Sathya Sai Baba’s self-enhancing discourses, what became of “Silence is the language of the realised”?).
 Sai Baba was a master at presenting himself as infinitely perfect, loving, compassionate, pure, chaste, harmless, and being beyond all human understanding for thousands of years.
-Never an admission of the slightest imperfection, and of course not of any of his countless mistakes, broken promises, lies, failure, deceptions (or sexual abuses and murder involvement).
+He basked in praise and worship of himself in every shape and form, spoke of himself as if he were yet more self-sacrificing than any propertyless sannysin, yet lived the life of Riley lacking absolutely nothing he desired without doing any actual work (other than walking about to be admired, holding endless self-praising interviews, discourses and performing formal rituals etc. Never an admission of the slightest imperfection, and of course not of any of his countless mistakes, broken promises, lies, failure, deceptions (or sexual abuses and murder involvement).
 All of this detracts greatly from any good he may have done that was not only in his own best interests.
 The following quotes bear on his actual words and actions, constituting the actual message of his life:-

 “O what a goodly outside falsehood hath! ” Shakespeare (from ‘The Merchant of Venice) A most pertinent comment on the cunning deceptions of Sai Baba’s ideology and the wall-to-wall propaganda and disinformation as promoted by his cordon of self-interested corrupt profiteers and wrong-doers.